great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/cloud/how_to_connect_to_data_on_s3_using_spark.md

 ---
-title: How to connect to data on S3 using Pandas
+title: How to connect to data on S3 using Spark
 tag: [how-to, connect to data]
-description: A technical guide demonstrating how to connect Great Expectations to dat stored on a Amazon Web Services S3 bucket using Pandas.
+description: A technical guide demonstrating how to connect Great Expectations to dat stored on a Amazon Web Services S3 bucket using Spark.
-keywords: [Great Expectations, Amazon Web Services, AWS S3, Pandas]
+keywords: [Great Expectations, Amazon Web Services, AWS S3, Spark]
 ---

 <!-- Import statements start here. -->